SkyeVault/spotify-playlist-maker/README.md

 Rust Program Documentation

 This Rust program automates playlist creation on Spotify using the `rspotify` library.
 It authenticates users, searches for songs, and creates a playlist with predefined tracks.
-Edit the playlist name and song selection choices inside the code at line 66 and 70 of `spotify_playlist_maker/src/main.rs`.
+Version 2.0 has now a user interface.

 ---